spokale165/System_File_Organize/README.md

 # System_File_Organizer

-Helps to organize all files in folder, into 3 broad categories namely application, document, media.
+Helps to organize all files in a directory, into 3 broad categories namely application, document, media.